mhodgskiss/py-config/README.md

 Internally the config object uses the ConfigTree structure that is part of pyhocon.
 This can be traversed easily with the get method using dot notation as outlined above.

 ### Config Initialisation
-The `get_config` function looks for `KLEIN_CONFIG` and `KLEIN_COMMON` as environmental variables.
+The `get_config` function looks for :
-Deprecated `--config` and `--common` as command line arguments are accepted for backward compatibility.
+- argument `--common` or environmental variable `KLEIN_COMMON` to specify the common file; and
+- argument `--config` or environmental variable `KLEIN_CONFIG` for the config file.

+However, passing both the environmental variables and the arguments for either config or common is NOT accepted as it is ambiguous what is expected.

 You can also pass a `dict` into `get_config` function.

 ### Order precedence
 The configs are applied to the config object as follows:

-1st: Common config as identified via argument `--common`
+1st: Common config as identified via argument `--common` or environmental variable `KLEIN_COMMON`
 2nd: Config that is injected via the Class constructor
-3rd: Config that is identified via the argument `--config`
+3rd: Config that is identified via the argument `--config` or environmental variable `KLEIN_CONFIG`

 Configs will override any previous values as they are applied